sanity-io/sanity-plugin-asset-source-unsplash/README.md

-# Sanity Asset Source: Unsplash
+# Sanity Asset Source Plugin: Unsplash
+Seach photos on Unsplash and use them directly inside of your Sanity Studio.

 ## Installation

 `sanity install asset-source-unsplash`

+## Part name

+If you need to do cusotomize available asset sources, the plugin part name for this asset source is:

+`part:sanity-plugin-asset-source-unsplash/image-asset-source`

 ## Developing on this module